 When can I see my child perform?

 Our classes are closed to parents so the girls can concentrate on working with their coaches.
-Our teams hold an open day (coaches will inform of the open day date) and a dress rehearsal in June for parents to see the team progress and how the teams look performing in costume.
+Our teams hold an open day on the first class of each month and a dress rehearsal in June for parents to see the team progress and how the teams look performing in costume.
 We also have private facebook groups where coaches post videos of the team for parents to see progression.

 What and when are calisthenics competitions?

 For competitions our teams perform in full costume, and girls have their hair up in a bun and wear stage makeup.
 The emphasis is on fun and getting to show off what has been learnt during the first half of the year.